mafrigo/voronoi_gadget/README.md

 Each Voronoi bin (spaxel) contains roughly the same number of simulation particles in projection.
 This simulates the signal-to-noise criterion used in real IFU maps to determine the bin shape and size.
 For a given Voronoi grid any quantity stored or derivable from the snapshot (line-of-sight velocity, metallicity, stellar age) can be plotted.
+In the case of velocity maps, it calculates the higher order moments h_3 and h_4 with a Gauss-Hermite fit, in addition to mean and dispersion.

 The code uses the [pygad](https://bitbucket.org/broett/pygad) library to open simulation snapshots, meaning it supports natively Gadget and Arepo simulations, but it can also be used on